SEO and indexing basics

 For a general overview of SEO techniques, read 8 Ways To Get More Out Of Your Help Center With SEO Best Practices.

 - Learn how your content can appear as a featured snippet in position zero, the most valuable real estate on a Google search results page (SERP).

 - Google redirects - 301 vs. 302

-- Pros and Cons of 301 (permanent move) versus 302 (temporary move) redirects
+- There are pros and cons of 301 (permanent move) versus 302 (temporary move) redirects.

 - SEO best practices

 - This article outlines the various search engine optimization (SEO) tactics and MindTouch feature benefits for increasing organic search traffic to your customer success centers.

 - This article debunks the myth that subdirectories have any advantage over subdomains with respect to SEO and reveals why subdomains provide clear advantages with respect to ease of maintenance and speed of implementation.

 - Topic cluster SEO strategy